mvolkmann/blog/src/meteor.md

 - {% aTargetBlank 'https://github.com/kadirahq/flow-router', 'FlowRouter' %}
   (with flow-router-extra) - recommended by the Meteor Guide
 - {% aTargetBlank 'https://github.com/iron-meteor/iron-router', 'Iron.Router' %}

+Typically these are used with the Blaze framework.
+When using a different web framework such a Svelte or React, routing approaches for those can be used instead.

 ### Meteor Shell